alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/request-retry.md

 When a request enters the silent queue, you can set request retry parameters for it to ensure its request success rate.
 This is valid when the behavior mode is set to **queue** and **silent**.
-The difference is, The request under the behavior of **silent** is persistent by default, and the request will continue to be sent even if it is refreshed before the request succeeds, while the request under the behavior of **queue** will not be persisted and will be cleared after refreshing.
+The difference is that the request under the behavior of **silent** is persistent by default, and the request will continue to be sent even if it is refreshed before the request succeeds, while the request under the behavior of **queue** will not be persisted and will be cleared after refreshing.

 ## Maximum number of retries